-14.1 New features
+15.1 New features

-Some of the new features that have been added since the factory-installed ROM was delivered in batch #1 include:
+Some of the new features that have been added in the last couple of years:

 - Holding RUN/STOP during boot immediately enters the machine language MONITOR. - Filename pattern matching supports # to match a single number character, and \$ to match a single letter character: DIR "ME\$\$" - To toggle between 40-column mode and 80-column mode, press ESC then press X. To go directly to 40-column mode, use ESC then 4.
 To go directly to 80-column mode, use ESC then 8. - BASIC supports arithmetic shift operators: << and >>.
 PRINT 7<<3 - Single-letter BASIC variables are "fast" variables stored in fixed memory addresses \$FD00-\$FEFF. - The PLAY and SOUND commands have improved background playback and use of SID voices, so BASIC games can sensibly have both background music and sound effects. - Some disk commands can access files on the SD card directly (and not via a mounted D81 disk image) using the virtual device U12.
 DIR U12 lists the files on the SD card.
 DLOAD "FILE.PRG", U12 loads a PRG file. - BASIC programs can access screen and color memory via special byte arrays T@&(COLUMN, ROW) and C@&(COLUMN, ROW).
 Screen coordinates are intuitive in both 40-column and 80-column modes. - If you accidentally hit the HOME key, you can press ESC then HOME to return the cursor to its original position. - You can load a program from disk by using DIR to view the directory listing, moving the cursor to the program name, pressing / (forward slash), then pressing Return.
-You can load and run a program in a single step using the ↑ (up-arrow) character (next to the Restore key) in the same way.
+You can load and run a program in a single step using the ↑ (up-arrow) character (next to the Restore key) in the same way. - Ethernet file transfer support; use the new M65Connect app (or command line tools), and see the User's Guide, 2nd edition, for instructions